jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab5/README.md

 ### Step1 - Browsing Through the UI

 - Navigate to the Application module and click on 'Artifactory' -> 'Packages'.
-- In the top search bar, brwose packages and filter by repository type - docker.
+- In the top search bar, browse packages and filter by repository type - docker.
 - Locate the sample docker image you've pushed to artifactory.

   **ADD SCREENSOHTS**